 In either case, I am here to help.
 Depending on what your needs are, here are some of the ways I can work with you, your family or your child:

-In either case, I can offer a therapy that is affirming and healing.
+- With clients of all ages, I believe in a relationship-based therapy that is affirming and healing.
 Whether you feel that you are at the end of your rope, or that things are actually okay for now but you want to prevent difficulties down the road, I can help you to get going in the right direction.

-My background is in child development, social work, and child and family mental health.
-As a parent myself, over the years I have experienced both the great pleasures and deep frustrations of parenting gifted/2e kids.
+My background is in child development, social work, and mental health.
+I am LGBTQ affirming, and have particular experience dealing with PANS/PANDAS, autism spectrum and anxiety issues.
+As a different kind of thinker myself, I can relate to the challenges of being an outlier.As a parent as well, over the years I have experienced both the great pleasures and deep frustrations of parenting gifted/2e kids.
 I know first-hand the stress and utter fatigue that can come with the territory.
-And I also know first hand how fabulous our quirky kids are.
+And I also know first-hand how fabulous our quirky kids are.
 I can’t promise perfection and bliss, but I do believe that working together we can find ways to bring out the best in your child… and in you.